alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 - During primitive descriptor creation:
     - If one or multiple inputs are int8 (signed or not), then the primitive will behave as a quantized integer operation.
-    - The dimensionality of the scaling factors and zero-point should be provided using masks and groups (e.g. one scale per tensor, one scale per channel, etc.).
+    - The dimensionality of the scaling factors and zero-points should be provided using masks and groups (e.g. one scaling factor per tensor, one scaling factor per channel, etc.).
 - During primitive execution:
     - The user must provide the actual quantization parameters as arguments to the execute function.
-    Scales are `f32` values, and zero-points are `s32` values.
+    Scaling factors (scales) are `f32` values, and zero-points are `s32` values.

 ### f8 Quantization